 10. Cyber Security Engineer

-As companies continuously develop their digital presence, the need for cyber security engineers rises; it is one of the most in-demand coding jobs out there today.
+As companies continuously develop their digital presence, the need for cyber security engineers rises.
 These professionals must have excellent coding skills, a keen eye for detail, and stay up-to-date on the latest in the field of cyber security.

 What does a cyber security engineer do?